running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 3. Unique items can not use runewords, instead use skull jewels only.
 4. Skull jewels come in 5 different levels with unique versions inbetween every level.
 Use Lower skulls for lower items or as a temporary boost.
 Only put your most precious skulls into items that are fully upgraded and good enough to be used for a longer time.
 Lower level skulls will become more common as the player progresses in the game.
 Put these in you sockets to gain a boost and then remove them with Socket Stones to later replace them with higher skulls or runewords.
 5. If your item is fully upgraded but you lack the number of higher level skulls needed to fit all sockets, put the higher skulls in first, followed by lower ones.
 This is to prevent burning the higher ones when it's time to re-fit your sockets, as items are removed from the last one added.
+6. If you want alot of sockets for a item it is better to use a blessed socket stone (obtained from the merchant by using gold or a really rare drop)

 # Weapons